 When it comes to child passenger safety, car seats for infants, babies, and children is a priority for all parents.
 Fussing with your baby and buckling them in their rear-facing car seat can be frustrating, particularly on those icy cold, Maine winter mornings.
 Infants and babies especially do not like to lose sight of their mothers.
 Many often cry when placed in the back seat facing away from them.
 Wanting to turn your child around to comfort and calm them is natural.
 Wondering how long your child should be in a rear-facing seat is normal.
-However, the fact is, rear-facing car seats are not only a must, when it comes to your baby, it is the law.
+However, the fact is, rear-facing car seats are not only a must when it comes to your baby, but it is also the law.

 NHTSA and AAP Car Seat Guidelines

 Both the National Highway Traffic Safety Administration (NHTSA) and American Academy of Pediatrics (AAP) recommend keeping children in rear-facing car seats up to 2 years of age or the maximum weight the seat will go rear-facing.
 It is a matter of your baby’s safety and the numbers support it.
 Research found that children 2 years and younger are approximately 75 percent less likely to die or sustain serious injury in a rear-facing car seat than a forward-facing one.
 Rear-facing car seats spread the force of an impact more evenly across a child’s body while in the back car seat.
 The rear-facing seats also act to protect a child’s head in the event of a crash, limiting the chances of a neck injury.

 What are Maine’s Laws Regarding Child Passenger Safety?